Man, oh man, I just can't, you know, I am not allowed even the slightest error.

 And then there's this, ladies and gentlemen.

-Remember the name George Lackoff rhymes with?
+Remember the name George Lakoff rhymes with?

-What that means for for you low information people, a professor of cognitive science and linguistics means that he sits around and thinks about words all day and how to use words in order to be the most persuasive to advance the liberal cause.
+What that means for you low information people, a professor of cognitive science and linguistics means that he sits around and thinks about words all day and how to use words in order to be the most persuasive to advance the liberal cause.

-And then he sends the results of his thinking to leaders of the Democrat Party, who then take his data and poll test it and focus group it to see if he's right.
+And then he sends the results of his thinking to leaders of the Democrat Party who then take his data and poll test it and focus group it to see if he's right.

-It's liberalism has to exist as far from reality as they can and still maintain credibility while trying to persuade people to join them.
+Liberalism has to exist as far from reality as they can and still maintain credibility while trying to persuade people to join them.

-Liberalism cannot be full-fledged honest and grow its ranks.
+Liberalism cannot be full-fledged, honest, and grow its ranks.

 So a guy like Wackoff, who specializes in words that fool people, is one of their gurus.